Installation¶

 Users must log out and log back in after being added to a group or after the groups scope is created.
 Stale tokens will have an empty groups array and SAR checks will fail.

-Keycloak Audience Mapper — For kagenti to authenticate with the API Frontend, the token's aud claim must include the AF's SPIFFE ID:
+Keycloak Audience Mapper — For kagenti to authenticate with the API Frontend (SPIRE-enabled environments only), the token's aud claim must include the AF's SPIFFE ID:

 Add a client scope agent-kubernaut-system-apifrontend-aud with an oidc-audience-mapper: